emin68/AI-ART-Bot/README.md

 - HTML newsletter generation

+- Sending mail

 ### The output will appear as:

-✅ Newsletter generated → newsletter.html
+✅ Newsletter generated → newsletter_yyyy-mm-dd.html

-2️⃣ (Optional) Run specific steps

 ### If you want to test each phase individually: